5 years into the NTZ-2013

 Bottom trawling and dredging are not the only activities that can damage the No Take Zone’s seabeds.
 The proposed expansion of the nearby salmon farm would increase the organic and anti-lice chemical pollution in this semi-enclosed area with unknown consequences for sea life and the livelihoods of fishermen and swimmers that use the area.
 Eutrophication from run off and from the Clyde, invasive species, plastic pollution, climate change, anchoring and inappropriate inshore fisheries management can also pose a threat to this protected area.
 COAST aims to minimise any human-induced threats locally and globally through marine education for behaviour changes.

-COAST and the wider community have renovated an old pavilion to create Scotland’s first MPA visitor centre, the Octopus Centre, right next to the Lamlash Bay No Take Zone, in the heart of the MPA.
+COAST and the wider community have renovated an old pavilion to create Scotland’s first MPA visitor centre, the Discovery Centre, right next to the Lamlash Bay No Take Zone, in the heart of the MPA.
 As well as sharing Arran’s community conservation story and learning about Arran’s sea life, the centre promotes sustainable outdoor activities on the shore and waters of our MPA.

 For more information about the decline of fish stocks in the Clyde go to our page Research in the Clyde.